Asma-Hawari/TimberBase/README.md

 ### How to run the application?
 The application can be run in the following ways:

-1- Using the jar file in the resources folder by going to the terminal and rung the jar file as follows "{path to java }java -Dfile.encoding=UTF-8 -jar {path to the project}/TimberBase/src/main/resources/data/demo-0.0.1-SNAPSHOT.jar"
+1- Using the <a href="src/main/resources/data/resources/data/demo-0.0.1-SNAPSHOT.jar">jar</a> file in the resources folder.

 2- Cloning the project and running it using IntelliJ IDEA.

-3- Since the application is deployed on Heroku, a postman collection can be found in "src/main/resources/data/TimberBase.postman_collection.json" to test all the endpoints.

 ### About the Architecture
 The architecture used in this repo is as follows: